Fasting in Islam: Days when fasting is forbidden

 The Quran contains no other prohibition regarding the days of fasting.

 In polar regions

-Nothing was said directly about the polar region and fasting.

-But there is Hadith about Al-Masih ad-Dajjal that proves that fast as prayers have to be estimated and done every 24 hours, this is the opinion of the Council of Senior Scholars in the Kingdom of Saudi Arabia.

-These concerns are because, at polar latitudes, summer solstices feature the midnight sun and winter solstices have polar night.
-These natural phenomena occur because the earth's axis tilts toward the sun in summer and away from the sun in winter, causing the poles to be exposed to the sun's rays for six months each, non-stop.
-The reason most of the earliest Muslims did not experience these phenomena during Islam's early days is that they did not live in polar regions but in the Subtropics, where the Sun can be directly overhead and does set at night.
+Nothing in the Quran states directly any instruction in the polar regions of Earth and fasting; according to the opinion of the Council of senior scholars in Saudi Arabia.
+At polar latitudes, June solstices feature the midnight sun and December solstices have polar night.
+These natural phenomena occur because the Earth's axis tilts toward the Sun in summer and away from the Sun in winter, causing the poles to be exposed to the Sun's rays for six months each nonstop.
+The reason most of the earliest Muslims did not experience these phenomena during Islam's early days is that they did not live in polar regions but in the subtropics, where the sun can be directly overhead and does set at night.